supabase/supavisor/README.md

 At Supabase we host a lot of Postgres databases.
 People pay Supabase for database cycles, and we want to give people as much database as possible. `PgBouncer` doesn't take a lot of resources to run but it is another thing to run on a database instance.
 Pulling connection pooling off the database instance into a cluster right next to tenant databases will free up some resources to serve queries for customers.

 Moreover, there is a lot of overhead in administrating Postgres databases.
 This management can cause downtime.
 To mitigate downtime as much as possible requires admins to jump through hoops.
-We see the connection pooler as a great entry point to give our devops team a convenient way to automate the administration of many Postgres databases.
+We see the connection pooler as a great entry point to give our devops team a convenient way to automate the administration of many Postgres databases and minimize downtime.

 ## Architecture